The general thrust of the activities that comprise the university's Title III, SAFRA and Master's Grant Project is provided below.

 Dean of Academic Affairs

-Through this activity teaching and learning in the core curriculum-or general education program will be improved.
+The proposed activity seeks to improve teaching and learning in the core curriculum-or general education program-at Fayetteville State University (FSU).
 FSU will introduce a revised core curriculum in the fall of 2013.
-The revised core will include a set of eight core student learning outcomes (SLOs) grouped in three areas: Scientific Literacy; Humanities; and Creative Arts.
+The revised core will include a set of eight core student learning outcomes (SLOs) grouped in four areas: Transitional Studies, Disciplinary Perspectives, Essential Skills, Global Responsibility,

 Activity Director: Mr. Nick Ganesan

 Vice Chancellor of Information Technology and Telecommunication Services

 The primary responsibility of the Office of Information Technology and Telecommunication Services (ITTS) at Fayetteville State University is the management, implementation, maintenance, and training of the institution's information technologies.
 During the 2012-2017 grant cycle, the ITTS staff will research, acquire, implement technologies and provide training for campus users on the existing and newly deployed technologies.
 This activity in general focuses on maintaining currency by upgrading and replacing existing technologies and by adding new ones that are appropriate for the teaching and learning environment

 Director of Career Services & Business Manager/Student Affairs

 The Office of Career Services at Fayetteville State University is on a mission to provide the highest quality and level of service for students, employers, alumni and faculty.
 In an effort to enhance the quality of service provided, the Office of Career Services has instituted the Technology and Professional Development Integration Initiative (TPDII).
 The TPDII is designed to assist the University in increasing the retention and graduation rates of our students by providing them with information on career choices using evidence based decision making and opportunities that align with the academic preparedness they are gaining at FSU assisted by the use of technology.

 Activity Director: Mr. Bobby Wynn